tqian/dce_ds/Readme.md

-# Deductive Estimation For Double-Sampling Designs
+# Deductive and Computerizable Estimation for Double-Sampling Designs

 The code produces deductive estimate for survival probability in a double-sampling design.
 For methodology details, see working paper: